Encyclobinafix/Comprehensive-Deforestation-Analysis-Unveiling-Environmental-Trends-and-Insights-through-SQL/README.md

 * It could be observed that the land area stayed consistent across all years.
 *  With World, Russian Fedearion, Brazil, Canada, and United States having large forest areas, expansions for buildings and infrasstruture can be considered.
 *  Monaco has the least land area of all the countries, 0.77sqmi.
-*  The coutries and regions represented cut accross various income groups and we can dig deeper to identify and relationship between the country's income group and their land mass if any.
+*  The coutries and regions represented cut accross various income groups and we can dig deeper to identify and relationship between the country's income group and their land/forest mass if any.

 Thank you! 😃